cmus/cmus/Doc/cmus-tutorial.md

 ##Step 7: Customization

 Cmus has some very cool settings you can tweak, like changing the way tracks are displayed (e.g. to display disk numbers), enabling replaygain support or changing the keybindings.

-Press *7* for a quick overview of the current keybindings and settings.
+Press <kbd>7</kbd> for a quick overview of the current keybindings and settings.

-To change a setting or keybind, just select it (up/down keys) and press enter.
+To change a setting or keybind, just select it (:arrow_up:/:arrow_down: keys) and press <kbd>Enter</kbd>.
 This will put the command for the current setting in the command now (bottom left of your screen), which you can edit to put in a new value/key.

 Please see the reference manual (see Further Reading below) for a detailed description of all the commands and settings available.

 ##Step 8: Quit